-I was provided with a copy of this book by the publisher via Net Galley, in exchange for an honest review.
+I received a copy of this book from the publishers in exchange for a honest review.

 “Some secrets keep you safe, others will destroy you…

 Detective Inspector Marnie Rome.
 Dependable; fierce; brilliant at her job; a rising star in the ranks.
 Everyone knows how Marnie fought back from the murder of her parents, but very few know what is going on below the surface.
 Because Marnie has secrets she won’t share with anyone.

 But then so does everyone.
 Certainly those in the women’s shelter Marnie and Detective Sergeant Noah Jake visit on that fateful day.
 The day when they arrive to interview a resident, only to find one of the women’s husbands, who shouldn’t have been there, lying stabbed on the floor.

 As Marnie and Noah investigate the crime further, events begin to spiral and the violence escalates.
 Everyone is keeping secrets, some for survival and some, they suspect, to disguise who they really are under their skin.

 Now if Marnie is going to find the truth she will have to face her own demons head on.
 Because the time has come for secrets to be revealed…”

 D.I.
 Marnie Rome knows what it’s like to suffer loss.
 Her parents were murdered 5 years ago and since then she has used her grief and guilt to climb the ranks in the police force.

 Together with D.S.
 Noah Jake she is investigating Nasif Mirza, a brutal man who is wanted in connection with an attack which left a man without his hand.
 This leads them to a women’s refuge where Mirza’s sister is hiding after an attack by her brothers left her blind in one eye.
 On arriving at the refuge Rome and Jake find one of the resident’s with a bloody knife in her hand, her husband lying stabbed and dying on the floor.